krisvanrens/coding-exercises/exploring-rust-exercises/rpn-calculator/README.md

 In this step we try to find corner-cases of operation, and deal with them properly.
 In most cases, this is matter of dealing with them explicitly using `if` or `match` expressions.
 But to deal with overflow, we can benefit from the `checked_..` methods implemented for number primitive types.
-We'll have to convert the return type of the `calculate` method to `Result<i128>` and let the error propagate nicely.
+We'll have to convert the return type of the `calculate` function to `Result<i128>` and let the error propagate nicely.

 This version should pass all the tests from the test script.
 Nice!